What Is School Abuse?

 Sexual Abuse In Schools By Teachers

 Teacher sexual abuse cases have received less media coverage than child sexual abuse in the Catholic Church.
-However, incidents of sexual abuse by a school faculty member are quite common.
+However, incidents of grooming and sexual abuse by a school faculty member are quite common.

 For example, in 2014, the California Commission on Teacher Credentialing (CTC) investigated approximately 328 allegations of teacher sexual abuse.
 This was double the number of investigations opened in 2008–2009.